The Festival

 Our organization is based on benevolence, listening, flexibility and autonomy.
 The team now includes a well-being officer.
 She is available during the festival if you have been either the victim of an assault or a witness to one: ask for Eva at the reception desk.

-Gender parity and representation
+Parity and representation

 Carefully considered programming choices